nhs-digital-gp-it-futures/platform-helm/docs/run-azure.md

 `tear-down-azure.sh -n <namespace> -a '<blob store account connection string>'`

-you can get the connection string from the [azure portal](https://portal.azure.com/#@HSCIC365.onmicrosoft.com/resource/subscriptions/7b12a8a2-f06f-456f-b6f9-aa2d92e0b2ec/resourceGroups/gpitfutures-dev-rg-sa/providers/Microsoft.Storage/storageAccounts/gpitfuturesdevsa/keys)
+you can get the connection string from the [azure portal](https://portal.azure.com/#@HSCIC365.onmicrosoft.com/resource/subscriptions/7b12a8a2-f06f-456f-b6f9-aa2d92e0b2ec/resourceGroups/gpitfutures-development-rg-sa/providers/Microsoft.Storage/storageAccounts/gpitfuturesdevelopment/keys)

+## Launch from script (Advanced Environment Creation)

+There is a helper script that allows the direct creation of an environment in azure, mimicking the build process.
+To use:

+- Point `kubectl` to the development cluster
+  - `az aks get-credentials -n gpitfutures-development-aks -g gpitfutures-development-rg-aks` to get the credentials, if you've not previously connected.
+- Run `launch-or-update-azure.sh -h` for details of the parameters needed to deploy the system in the cloud.